-Framing windows with long curtains and drapes is a great way to add glamour and personality to a room.
+Framing windows with long curtains and drapes is a great way to add glamor and personality to a room.
 But it can be surprisingly difficult to select curtains.
 Before you head out to the store to buy some check out these curtain do's and don'ts.

-DO think long and hard about what color and pattern to use.
+- Think long and hard about what color and pattern to use.
 Curtains take up a large amount of visual space and will have a huge impact on the look of your room.
 To select the right color, ask for a swatch of the fabrics you're considering.
 Bring them into the room you're decorating, and hold them up against sofas, pillows, and walls.
 If you like, tape swatches to the wall and live with it for a while before making a final decision.

 - Don't skimp on size; curtains should always be at least double the width of the window, even if they're going to be drawn most of the time.
 It's also vital that they be long enough.
-For a rich and elegant look they can puddle on the floor, and for a more streamlined and clean look they can skim the floor – but they should NEVER be any higher.
-When drapes are too short they look truncated.
-If you're getting store-bought panels (as opposed to having them custom made) it's better to buy them too long and then have them hemmed.
+For a rich and elegant look they can puddle on the floor, and for a more streamlined and clean look, they can skim the floor.
+Short curtains should brush the window sill.
+If you're buying store-bought panels (as opposed to having them custom made) it's better to buy them too long and then have them hemmed.

-DO consider what fabric is best.
-Cotton is versatile and easy to clean; velvet is luxurious and private but can be a bit heavy for some rooms; sheers are light and graceful but don't offer much in the way of privacy; and wool is heavy but strong enough to hold embellishments like tassels and fringe.
+- Do consider fabric options for your particular needs.
+Cotton is versatile and easy to clean; velvet is luxurious and private but can be a bit heavy for some rooms; sheers are light and graceful but don't offer much in the way of privacy, and wool is heavy but strong enough to hold embellishments like tassels and fringe.